Desire2learn - Turnitin LTI integration

 Our integration has provided seamless access to a subset of the Turnitin Originality Checking and GradeMark features from the familiar pages of the Desire2Learn Dropbox tool for instructors and students, powered by communication behind the scenes using the Turnitin API.

 Both companies share the goal of listening to and addressing customer needs, and have agreed on a joint development path to ensure our solutions will address the concerns and requests of our joint clients.

 More specifically, with iParadigms' assistance, Desire2Learn plans to implement improvements to a number of the folder and user configuration processes and grading workflows.
-The goal is to have these features built into the Learning Environment in releases during the first half of 2012.

 If you have any questions or input, please do not hesitate to contact your Desire2Learn or iParadigms representatives.